-This guide helps you troubleshoot the DNS web filter.
-If you are troubleshooting the Chrome/Edge extension(s), refer to this guide instead...
+This guide covers troubleshooting for the Bark DNS web filter.
+If you're troubleshooting the Chrome or Edge extensions instead, refer to this guide.

 Background

-When the Bark DNS web filter is working correctly, you will see web traffic requests in the DNS web filter reports:
+When the Bark DNS filter is working correctly, you'll see web traffic requests in your web filter reports:

 Windows 7+